Internal Investigations – Do You Have Proper Mechanisms in Place?

 - Standardized Form for Filing a Complaint

-Any method you use must allow for the person coming forward to be comfortable enough to come forward, they need to feel safe and not feel that they may be persecuted.
+Any method you use must allow for the person coming forward to be comfortable enough to step forward, they need to feel safe and not feel that they may be persecuted.

-The two largely popular complaints we hear are, employees will not come forward when reporting on unanswered telephone voicemails or where the employee is not engaged with another person.
-The other complaint we hear from employers is of course the false claims made due to the unfiltered method of receiving these claims.
-Nevertheless, you must be willing to receive information regarding threats to your organization and your employees and respond in a timely fashion to their concerns.
+The two big complaints we hear are, employees will not come forward when reporting on unanswered telephone voicemails or where the employee may not be engaged.
+The other complaint we hear from employers is, of course, the false claims made due to the unfiltered method of receiving these claims.
+Nevertheless, you must be willing to accept information regarding threats to your organization and your employees and respond in a timely fashion to their concerns.

-Uncontrolled channels of communication, if you will, such as a voice mail extension in the Human Resources department wherein an employee may leave a message will make your need to investigate the claim challenging.
-The reason for this is simply, the employee does not know what information is important for you to validate the claim made.
-We strongly recommend trained individuals receive any complaints and who know what questions to ask, alternatively, a standardized form is helpful but not completely reliable.
+Uncontrolled channels of communication, if you will, such as a voice mail extension in the Human Resources department wherein an employee may leave a message will make the need to investigate the claim challenging.
+The reason for this is simple; the employee does not know what information is essential for you to validate the claim made.
+We strongly recommend trained individuals receive any complaints and who know what questions to ask, alternatively, a standardized form is helpful but not entirely reliable.